erikvdheide/BAQM-Thesis---Tip-Mining/README.md

 * ```data_results'''.
 This file is used to do calculations with the result data of the BERT model.
 * ```data_semantics'''.
 This file contains the semantical similarity calculation between the 10 categories.

+# List of code
+* ```Explanatory Analysis```

+   For the explanatory analysis, we construct several plots of the data and derive data statistics to give more insight in and a better comprehension of the data.

 ## Models
 * Later.